learn-co-curriculum/dsc-standard-normal-distribution-lab/README.md

 You will be able to:

-* Calculate and interpret $z$-scores for observations
+* Calculate and interpret the z-score (standard score) for an observation from normally distributed data
-* Visualize the data before and after standardization to visually inspect the results
+* Visualize data before and after standardization to visually inspect the results

 ## Let's get started